Social Media Glossary: Main Definitions & Terms

 Marketers need to stay ahead of recent evolving social media marketing terms.
 In order, to stay relevant and meet the insatiable demands of their customers.
 Social media glossary is a must-have for coming to success on major social media platforms.
 Just imagine: you decided to run a store with Japenese candies.
 You want to make the first steps on social media marketing and advertising.
 You have some general knowledge on posting your posts on socials.
 However, it’s not enough and you go on to Google to find the easiest strategies for newbies.
 The first article on the search and you see new words immediately.
 A moment and you struggled at the very beginning when you saw the “SMM” term.
 So this guide with the main social media terminology will be great for you.

 Recognizing these standard abbreviations and phrases will make your business perform better and to be on the same line with trends.
-Which is why we have compiled a unique social media glossary of common social media terms.
+This is why we have compiled a unique social media glossary of common social media terms.
 These social media terms are a standard fit on these social media networks.

 AMA is a social media term for “Ask Me Anything” a situation where an individual answers questions from other users.
 This social media acronym originates from Reddit and commonly referred to as an avenue for people to ask questions from an expert.
 AMA is commonly seen in social media platforms or online communities.
 Twitter users employ this acronym to invite followers to ask them questions probably when they are bored, encountering an unexpected circumstance or just feel like chatting.